Yifei022/eulerjs/README.md

-numjs
+eulerjs
 =====

-This is a node.js library to provide some common computing functions
+This is a node.js library to provide some common numeric computing functions for Project Euler..